Are you the next First Tracks Award winner?

 Nomination and Selection Process

 All nominations must be based on the official First Tracks Award Nomination Guidelines.
-The application deadline is midnight, May 15, 2017.
-Applications will be accepted throughout the year but will only be reviewed within 30 days after the deadline.
+Applications will be accepted throughout the year and awards are granted on a rolling basis.

 Self nominations are welcome, as are nominations by another person, if permission is granted by the nominee.
 Applications are reviewed and voted by a Selection Committee consisting of the president of Honest Exchange LLC and other professionals in the field of sexology, selected by the president.
 Selection Committee members must recuse themselves from the review if they have a close relationship to any nominee whose application they would be reviewing.